CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 [Set up your click domain](https://www.smtpeter.com/app/#/admin/click-tracking "Set up your click domain").

+## preventscam

+When "preventscam" is set to true, links with a label equal to the link will not be tracked.
+In order to track links the have to be rewritten as discussed above.
+If the label of the url is equal to the url and the url is rewritten, the link may look like a scam.
+I.e., the link points to something else than what it displays.
+This may look like a scam.
+With "preventscam" you avoid this type of behavior.

 ## openstracking

 This starts by detecting if your sent message